 The University of South Alabama Baldwin County (USABC) was established as a campus of the University in August, 1984, to offer higher education in one of the fastest growing and most diverse counties in Alabama.
 USABC offers upper-level (junior and senior) undergraduate courses, graduate courses, and non-credit programs.
 The campus is in downtown Fairhope.
 The administration building is located at 10 North Summit Street and the classroom complex is at the corner of Summit Street and St. James Place; and the College of Nursing building at 161 N. Summit Street.

-Academic offerings include courses leading to Bachelor's degrees in the Interdisciplinary Studies, Communication-Digital Communication Track, Criminal Justice, Elementary Education, Emergency Medical Services and Nursing Accelerated BSN Track.
+Academic offerings include courses leading to Bachelor's degrees in Interdisciplinary Studies, Communication, Criminal Justice, Elementary Education, Emergency Medical Services and Nursing Accelerated BSN Track.
 Courses in business, education, and liberal arts are offered each semester which can be used as credit in a variety of degree programs.
 Faculty who teach these courses are hired by the University's academic divisions.